austinmbos/ndn-ss/perf-test/README.md

+# TODO:
+- Build a script in each dir to perform the tests
+	- It should get the necessary data
+	- Run on the host
+	- remove a previous image ( if exists )
+	- build the docker image
+	- Run the docker test
+	- Consilidate the results

 # Performance testing of microservices on bare metal and docker containers

 - In each dir is instructions to run the microservice on bare metal or to use